 Teens and Eating

 Teens need more nutrients!
 The biggest growth spurt since babyhood occurs during your teenage years.
 That means teens require extra calories and more nutrients including protein, calcium and iron.
-As a parent, it’s particularly important to encourage healthy eating including serving foods from all four food groups for strong bones, bodies and minds.
+As a parent, it’s particularly important to serve foods from all four food groups for strong bones, bodies and minds.

 School Lunches